tropicsquare/ts-spect-fw/muni/README.md

 To configure input data and random numbers used for masking and randomization, use the prepared `<sript name>_data_cfg.yml`.
 Structure of such YAML file is following:
 ```
-input :
+input : (mandatory)
   - name : <name of input variable> (string)
     value : <value of the input variable> (string or integer)
   ...
-rng :
+rng : (optional)
   - name : <name of random number> (string)
     value : <value of the random number> (integer)
   ...
 ```

 The `rng` field is used to force masks used in the particular algorithm.
 The `name` of the random number refer to particular mask, e.g. mask for group randomization of scalar.
 The python script than ensures that the masks are pushed into the GRV queue of `spect_iss` in the right order.
+If the `rng` field is not specified or some particular mask is not specified, the script generates random number instate.

 ## Log Files